 Every sighting is different.
 Sometimes it is the lack of light or bad background or we might have a great sighting for just a minute or two so a person has to be really prepared.
 The animal may be relaxed and hang around for an hour or you may just have one chance where the animal comes out of the bush, looks at the camera, poses for a second, then goes back in the bush and that’s it.
 Even if you are with the animal for an hour, but they don’t give you the look you want, the experience still may not garner one image that makes it past the deleted folder.

-Location and weather conditions seem to be a crucial aspect to a successful photograph.
+Location and weather conditions seem to be a crucial aspect of a successful photograph.
 How do you handle these unpredictable factors?

 I dress for the weather and do the best that I can with what I have.
 A shivering photographer probably isn’t going to take the best images.